polymer2714/NLP-BG/Readme.md

 `exmpl.compare_coherence('lda', matrix, terms, clean_corpus, max_topic=40)`

-Create one or more semantic analysis model and array with the preferred number of topics.
+Create one or more semantic analysis models and arrays with the preferred number of topics.
 Again, two values are returned here.
-(The default value for `no_topics` is 15 for LSA ans 21 for LDA):
+(The default value for `no_topics` is 19):

 `model, array = exmpl.lsa_analysis(matrix, no_topics=16)`

 or

-`model, array = exmpl.lda_analysis(matrix, no_topics=22)`
+`model, array = exmpl.lda_analysis(matrix, no_topics=28)`

 Create a list of top words for the model's topics:

 `top_terms = exmpl.top_terms(model, terms)`

-Represent the topics' occurence probability as horizontal bar graph for the model:
+Represent the topics' occurrence probability as horizontal bar graph for the model:

 `exmpl.plot_model(array, top_terms)`

-### For full documentation use:
+### Full documentation

+Type

 `help(TextAnalysis)`